TheOnlyMrCat/33/README.md

 Loops are notated using square brackets (`[]`).
 When a closing bracket is found, the code jumps back to the matching opening bracket if the accumulator is not 0.
 For example: This code `10az1[oim]"Done."pi` will count down from 10 until it reaches 1, then it will print "Done.".
 To make it count down until it reaches 0, this code would be used: `11az1[moi]"Done."pi`.

+## Program termination
+When the program reaches the end of input, the interpreter terminates.
+No printing is done after this.
+The program can be terminated early with the `@` operator.

 ## Synopsis:
 * `a`: Adds the counter to the accumulator